BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-004-inventory-layout-inconsistency.md

 ## Actual Result

-Visual and UI inconsistencies are present on the Inventory page for `visual_user`.
+Visual and UI inconsistencies are present on the Inventory page for `visual_user`, including incorrect spacing and broken margins between elements, the cart icon displayed in an unexpected position on the page, and broken/overlapping text.

 ## Evidence